What Two Great Managers Are Buying

 Now, the wait is over, and it turns out that Davis and Feinberg have made quite a few changes to Clipper Fund.
 In a recent shareholder letter, Davis and Feinberg say the transition is now largely complete.

 The most dramatic action took place in this sector.
 It's a favorite area of both Clipper's former managers and its current managers, yet their approaches are quite different.
-The old Clipper managers loved a fire sale and wouldn't hesitate to buy a controversial, beaten-down stock.
+The old Clipper managers loved a fire sale and wouldn't hesitate to buy a controversial beaten-down stock.
 Davis and Feinberg, by contrast, want good managers who have generated strong returns on invested capital.
+(Click here for a little more on what they look for.)
 Davis and Feinberg care about price, too, but they're willing to pay a fair price for a good company rather than wait for something to be supercheap.

-The other financial additions are longtime holdings of Davis and Feinberg where they like management and the company's position: Golden West Financial GDW, Berkshire Hathaway BRK.A, and J.P.
-Morgan Chase JPM.PAGEBREAK
+The other financial additions are longtime holdings of Davis and Feinberg where they like management and the company's position: Golden West Financial (GDW), Berkshire Hathaway (BRK.A), and J.P.
+Morgan Chase (JPM).